 • The Urgency Instinct: We tend to rush into a problem or opportunity for fear that there’s no time and we may be too late.

 The book is packed with data and charts about the state of the world and our 10 dramatic instincts.
 Rosling also shared many of his personal experiences, as well as specific data about 5 global risks which he personally believes are worthy of concern: Global pandemic, global financial collapse, World War III; climate change, and extreme poverty (which still affects 800mil people today).
-For more details and resources, please visit www.gapminder.org.
+To look at how factfulness can be applied to our daily lives, including education and business, you can purchase the book here or visit gapminder.org for more details and resources.

 Learn how to manage your mental filters, develop a fact-based worldview and make better decisions!